mssfoobar/docs/docs/40_modules/94_ian/Getting Started/Frontend Setup/02_installation.md

 "@mssfoobar/sse-client":"1.0.0",
 ```

-# Installing the ian npm package
+## 2. Installing IAN package
-The CLI tool built by AOH will be used to install the ian package.
+The `internal CLI tool` built by AOH will be used to install the ian package.
 If you are using one of the latest versions of the Web base, the CLI tool is already part of the web base, and you can verify by checking if your package.json has the following:
 ```package.json
 "@mssfoobar/cli": "^1.0.3"
 ```